NiklasPhabian/dissertation/C2_Software.md

 ![Footprints of granules (red) and a region of interest (green).
 Note that the granule footprints are orders of magnitude larger than the ROI. ](images/C2/roi_vs_footprints.png)

 Though the user will have extracted only a small subset of the entire data by extracting only the intersecting bins, they are still faced with having to execute potentially trillions of spatial relation tests both to spatially subset and extract the data and to map the data to other geospatial objects.
-In most cases, this remains impossible, and even seemingly simple tasks such as clipping or cropping quickly become challenging in conventional geographic information systems and libraries such as QGIS, ArcGIS, PostGIS, R-Spatial, or Geopandas.
+In most cases, this remains impossible, and even seemingly simple tasks such as clipping or cropping quickly become challenging in conventional geographic information systems and libraries such as QGIS, ArcGIS, PostGIS, R-Spatial, or `GeoPandas`.
 Since repositories are aware of these limitations, they will offer datasets in which the irregularly spaced locations of the observations are discretized into a (two-dimensional) grid subject to a sampling or aggregation function.
 In NASA terminology, those datasets are referred to as Level 3 products.
 The grid dimensions now function as an index and proxy to the geolocation of the observations.
 While it is often the only possible way for users to process remote sensing data that has been spatially discretized, this approach comes at a cost:

 1. The precision of the geolocation of remotely sensed observations may be orders of magnitude higher than the selected discretized grid resolution (e.g., MODIS geolocation is approximately 50 m at NADIR [@Wolfe2002], whereas data is gridded into 500 m cells).
 Thus, discretization introduces a significant loss of precision in geolocation.
 2. Since the repository performs discretization, the sampling function may be obscure, if not opaque to the users.
 This voids transparency and complicates the provenance trace.
 In some cases, users may favor a sampling function that differs from the one used to generate the gridded data.
 (A classic example may be that the MOD09GA sampling algorithm favors snow-free observation; being counterproductive if, e.g., snow-covered areas are investigated)